2017 #1 pick Myles Garrett rookie season ends on a high note with 7 sacks in 11 games on a winless Browns team

-In the 2017 NFL draft, the Browns with the 31st worst Defense selected DE Myles Garrett out of Texas A&M with the #1 overall pick.
+In the 2017 NFL draft, the Browns selected DE Myles Garrett out of Texas A&M with the #1 overall pick.

 Cleveland signed their star prospect to a 4-year $30.4 million dollar deal.
 This includes a signing bonus of a reported $20 million.

-Can he live-up to talk, hype and potential that went into him being listed by almost every NFL Analysts as clearly the best player in the draft?
+To some degree thus far he's live-up to talk, hype and potential that went into him being listed by almost every NFL Analysts as clearly the best player in the draft.
+The Browns defense has noticeably improved.
+They are much improved against the run.
+It's their secondary that has been torched often contributing to them being 0-10.

 #1 DE Myles Garrett (6'5", 262 lbs) out of Texas A& M who many believe was hands-down the best player in the draft.
 He's projected to be a defensive playmaker.
 He was needed almost as much as Cleveland need a long-term starting QB.